 About Oral Cancer

 Oral cancer is that which affects the hard or soft tissues in and/or around the oral cavity, including the throat, tongue, cheeks, and lips.
 Estimates say that one person dies from oral cancer per hour in the US, and that nearly 50,000 patients are diagnosed with the disease each year.
 Getting routine screenings for oral cancer can dramatically help to improve survival rates following and oral cancer diagnosis.

 Who Should Get Routine Screenings?

 All adult patients should receive an oral cancer screening at least annually.
 While oral cancer has historically been linked to cigarette and tobacco use, the average age of diagnosis is lowering due to the rise in the human papillomavirus (HPV).
 It is estimated that 80% of sexually active people will be exposed to HPV throughout their lifetimes — which in turn increases the risk of developing oral cancer, especially for adult males.
 This is why adults of all ages are recommended to get annual oral cancer screenings.

 What to Expect During an Oral Cancer Screening

 The oral cancer screening is a simple procedure that can typically be completed within a matter of minutes at the end of a regular checkup and cleaning.
-To begin, Dr. Howard will ask you a list of questions related to your oral health to determine whether or not you have noticed any changes lately.
+To begin, the team will ask you a list of questions related to your oral health to determine whether or not you have noticed any changes lately.
 If so, they can be examined further during the screening.

 After this discussion is complete, we will perform a visual and tactile examination of your mouth and the surrounding oral structures.
 Some of the things we are looking out for include…